danielmoi/command-line-tute/resources.md

   $ docker system prune --help
   ```

-- make a "sandbox" / "scratch" directory to experiment in:
+- Make a "sandbox" / "scratch" directory to experiment in:
   ```
   $ mkdir ~/blah